sujithmu/Vehicle-Info/README.md

 ### `npm run test`

+Open a terminal and change directory to root project folder.
+In our application it will be `C:\Project_Folder\Vehicle-Info-main\Vehicle-Info-main`
+`jest.config file` should be available in the root folder.
-Open a new terminal from source folder and run 'npm run test'.
-Launches the test runner in the interactive watch mode.
+Run 'npm run test'.
+It will launch the test runner in an interactive watch mode and run the test, and will display if the tests were `success or failed`.

 ### `npm run build`